 - Every Sunday the Rector’s Forum at 10:05 am provides a place where our clergy teach or interview a guest on topics ranging from Biblical issues, insights from Christian tradition and other living religions, moral and ethical concerns, religious themes in contemporary writing or entertainment.
 In short, the Forum is an intersection of religion and life.

 - Weekday offerings include short courses, ongoing small Bible study groups, and occasional special lectures.
-Note we have moved Centering Prayer to a new section on our site called Meditation Practices.

 - Education for membership centers on EXPLORE classes.
 Next series: Sundays, October 1, 8, 15, 22, 12:30-2 pm in the Vestry Room.